TheBeastCoding/glaucoma-dataset-metadata/README.md

-# multichannel-glaucoma-benchmark-dataset
+# Public Glaucoma Dataset Catalog and Standardized Glaucoma Dataset
-Public multi-channel benchmark dataset for Glaucoma classification.
+All public glaucoma datasets are documented and a novel multi-channel benchmark dataset is presented, which standardizes all public glaucoma datasets into a single, large dataset.

 ## Cite this dataset
 - *INSERT CITATION HERE*